MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 ![Square71x71Logo app logo loading from localhost](./media/vs-nodejs-express-icon.png)

-If your app were published live (with an actual `start_url`), the Bing search engine could now identify it as a candidate for [automatic packaging and submission to the Microsoft Store](./microsoft-store.md) as an installable Windows 10 app.
+If you publish the app live (with an actual `start_url`), the Bing search engine could now identify it as a candidate for [automatic packaging and submission to the Microsoft Store](./microsoft-store.md) as an installable Windows 10 app.
 Just make sure that your manifest includes the [*Quality signals for Progressive Web Apps*](https://blogs.windows.com/msedgedev/2018/02/06/welcoming-progressive-web-apps-edge-windows-10/#4UOdrDJj3124VIkc.97) that Bing will be scanning for:

  - `name`